Search

 Wow!
 She’s such a thing.

-Obviously, she’s gorgeous and talented.
-She kind of floats into a room, and I had to mimic a lot of her movements.
-She’s so elegant, even if she sits.
-No one sits like her … so beautifully.
-It’s quite hard trying to copy how she walks.
-I was quite enamored by her and how intelligent she was.
-Like fiery intelligent.
+Uma just kind of floats into a room and I had to mimic a lot of her movements.
+She’s so elegant, even if she just sits down.
+I mean, no one sits like that so I found it challenging to do her everyday movements as beautifully as she did!
+I was quite in awe of how intelligent she was too.
+Like, fiery intelligent.

-She’s not like a dumb blonde.
-She is gorgeous and talented.
-She’s also very clever and has very good ideas.
+She’s far from a dumb blonde.
+Uma is obviously gorgeous and talented but she’s also very clever and has great ideas.
 She would suggest and change scenes, with the director agreeing for her to try stuff and it really worked.
+It was fascinating to see the way Uma worked, as Kill Bill is one of my favourite films and her performance was outstanding.

 Let’s go back to “Osuofia in London.”
 Would it be right to say you were in your twenties when you acted in the movie?